forieux/qmm/docs/tutorial.rst

    from qmm import mmcg

-   miniser, _ = qmm.mmcg([data_adeq, prior], init, max_iter=200)
+   minimizer, _ = qmm.mmcg([data_adeq, prior], init, max_iter=200)

-where :code:`[data_adeq, prior]` means that the two criterion are summed.
+where :code:`[data_adeq, prior]` means that the two criteria are summed.

-Two algorithm are proposed :
+Two algorithms are proposed :

 - ``mmcg`` that implements a Polak-Ribière Conjugate Gradient.
-- ``mmmg`` that implements a subspace by Memory-Gradient with 2D step (that, therefor, include the conjugacy parameter).
+- ``mmmg`` that implements a subspace by Memory-Gradient with 2D step (that, therefore, include the conjugacy parameter).

-Both algorithm have close form formula for the 1D or 2D step by Majorization-Minimization Quadratic.
+Both algorithms have close form formula for the 1D or 2D step by Majorization-Minimization Quadratic.